1756 - Prussian invasion of Saxony – Invasion

 The campaign lasted from August to October 1756

 Frederick launches the invasion

-When Frederick II realised what a formidable coalition was taking shape against Prussia, he decided to launch a "pre-emptive" invasion of Saxony.
+When Frederick II realised that a formidable coalition was taking shape against Prussia, he decided to launch a "pre-emptive" invasion of Saxony.
 By a sudden raid into Saxony, he aimed to seize the line of the Elbe, in order to use the stretch of the river from Magdeburg to the Bohemian border to ease the resupply of his army there.

 - Halle and Aschersleben for the right column, under Duke Ferdinand of Brunswick, on the road to Leipzig

-- near Magdeburg and to the south of Potsdam in Beelitz, Saarmund, Zoffen and Königs-Wusterhausen for the centre column under King Frederick II on the road to Wittenberg and Torgau
+- Near Magdeburg and to the south of Potsdam in Beelitz, Saarmund, Zoffen and Königs-Wusterhausen for the centre column under King Frederick II on the road to Wittenberg and Torgau

 - Cöpenick, Müllrose and Bunzlau for the left column under the Duke of Brunswick-Bevern on the road to Bautzen in Lusatia.

 |Detailed order of battle of Frederick's Army on August 26 1756

 Detailed order of battle of Lehwaldt's Army on August 26 1756